- South Africa

 After a 10.30 tea break, activities resume at 11am, continuing those listed above.
 You have free time during lunch, which is served between 1-2.30pm.

 The working day finishes around 5.30 with a hot cooked dinner and volunteers have their own free time in the evenings, as well as all day Sundays.

 Please be flexible as activities can change due to the needs of the animals and project.
 Volunteers need to be ready to take on any tasks that may be required of them, and to get dirty in the process!
 There are no special requirements in terms of background or qualifications for this project but participants should be fit to walk between 10-15 km on a daily basis across rough terrain and during high temperatures.

 Fun activities & free time

-During your stay at Solitaire the evenings are a time to unwind, get to know your fellow volunteers and relax after a long day in the field.
+During your stay at Neuras the evenings are a time to unwind, get to know your fellow volunteers and relax after a long day in the field.